forta-network/docs/docs/starter-kit-bot-details.md

 This bot detects transactions that may indicate NFT Sleep Minting.

 Sleep Minting is when an attacker mints an NFT directly to a famous creator's wallet with permission to reclaim or pull the NFT back out of the creator's wallet.
 This creates the appearance that (1) a famous creator minted an NFT to themselves, and (2) the creator sent that NFT to an attacker.
-Based on â€œon-chainâ€ provenance, the attacker can claim they own an NFT created by a famous artist and sell it for a high value.
+Based on on-chain provenance, the attacker can claim they own an NFT created by a famous artist and sell it for a high value.

 You can read more about what this is and why it matters [here](https://a16z.com/2022/03/09/sleep-minting-nfts/)